FRCTeam5458DigitalMinds/Training/Basics.md

 # Basics of C++

+## Starting a New Project
+To start a new project on Visual Studio Code:
+1. Click the "W" on the upper right hand corner of your screen.
+2. Click "Create a new project" in the drop-down menu.
+3. You will then be led to a project creator; you will then choose your project type (template)
+4. The language will then be cpp, and the style will be "timed robot."
+5. Choose a folder to save your code to (preferably Github), make a project name, and enter the team number (5458) before generating the project.

 ## Commenting:
 Comments are lines in code that act as notes or headers, where they have no effect on the code.
 1. To make a single line comment type **//** followed by text.